LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ```
 <br>

-We again obtain descriptive statistics but, this time, of our second sample, `sample2`:
+We again obtain descriptive statistics but, this time, of our second generated sample, `sample2`:
 <br>